Bylaws of the National Association of Legal Search Consultants, Inc.

 Section 1.
 Number, Election & Term

 The Board of Directors shall consist of no fewer than five (5) and no more than thirteen (13) Directors, and the Board of Directors shall establish the number of Director seats to be filled each year and so inform the Nominations Committee.
 All Regular Members are entitled to vote for Directors.
 In the event the number of open Director seats equals or exceeds the number of candidates seeking election, a candidate must be elected by a majority of voters.
 In the event the number of open Director seats is fewer than the number of candidates seeking election, the candidates with the most votes will be elected.
 Directors shall be announced annually at the annual business meeting of the members, and each Director shall continue in office until his or her successor shall have been elected and qualified, or until his or her death, resignation or removal.
 To be eligible to serve on the Board of Directors, an individual must be either an individual Regular Member or an Owner or Principal of a Regular Member firm.
 An Owner is defined herein as a person who has both equity ownership and managerial responsibility.
 A Principal is defined herein as an individual with primary managerial and profit and loss responsibility for a unit of a firm or company.
 Each Board member shall have a minimum of three years of experience in permanent legal search and each Owner or Principal shall have been an Owner or Principal of a Regular Member firm for a minimum of the past twelve months.
 Only one Owner or Principal of a Regular Member firm shall be eligible to serve on the Board of Directors at any one time.
+All new candidates seeking election to the Board of the Directors will be vetted in accordance with procedures established by the Board of Directors or the Executive Committee from time to time, which may include self-certifications, background checks or other screening processes as the Board of Directors or the Executive Committee may determine are necessary or appropriate.

 Section 2.
 Authority